blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - Supertype `Person` contains the required properties `Name` and `Age`
 - Supertype `Superhero` contains the required properties `Superpower` and `Name`

-In this example, `Name` overlaps as a required field in both supertypes.
+In this example, `Name` overlaps as a required property in both supertypes.

 ```
               (supertypes)